joemoose/dungeoneers.d20/docs/3 How to Play.md

 For example, the Darkness spell creates a [SUM] x 2-foot diameter sphere of pure darkness for [DICE] turns.

-If 2 essence are used to cast Darkness, and the result of the 2d6 roll is 7, the spell creates a sphere 14 feet wide for 2 turns.
+If two essence are used to cast Darkness, and the result of the 2d6 roll is 7, the spell creates a sphere 14 feet wide for 2 turns.

 Spells extract
 ---